Complete Subset Averaging with Many Instruments: Empirical Illustration

+We first estimate the model by using the same set of regressors and instruments used by \citet*{berry1995automobile}.
+The vector of covariates $X_{it}$ includes 5 variables: a constant, an air conditioning dummy, horsepower divided by weight, miles per dollar, and vehicle size.
+The vector of original instruments $Z_{it}$ includes 10 variables and is constructed by the characteristics of other car models.
+We also consider an extended design by adopting 48 instruments and 24 regressors constructed by \citet*{chernozhukov2015post}.
+We presume that all instruments are valid and relevant.
+Based on the previous simulation results, we adopt two methods for choosing $k$ for CSA: (a) the approximate MSE (AMSE) method and (b) the cross-validation(CV) method.
+We use the Mallows criterion for selecting IVs in AMSE and apply the 10-fold cross-validation for CV.\ For both estimators, we set $R=100$ when calculating the CSA-P matrix.

 Table \ref{tb:empirical} summarizes the estimation results.
-As in the simulations studies, we estimate the model using five different methods: OLS, 2SLS, DN, KO, and CSA.
-For each design we report the optimal choice of $k$ in DN and CSA, the estimate of $\ap$, and the heteroskedasticity and cluster robust standard errors of $\ap$ given that we have chosen the correct model for $k$ or the optimal weight of KO.
+In addition to two CSA estimates, we also estimate the model using OLS, 2SLS, DN, and KO for comparison.
+For each design we report the choice of $k$ in DN and CSAs, the estimate of $\ap$, and the heteroskedasticity and cluster robust standard errors of $\ap$ given that we have chosen the correct model for $k$ or the optimal weight of KO.
 Finally, we report the number of products whose price elasticity of demand is inelastic, which is computed by the following formula: \eqs{ \sum_{i,t} 1\{\vert \what{\ap} \times P_{it} \times (1-S_{it}) \vert < 1\}, }where $1\{A\}$ is an indicator function equal to 1 if $A$ holds.